Manithan (2016 film): Release

 Manithan was released in theatres on 29 April 2016.
 Post-release release, the film was denied entertainment tax exemption because it allegedly did not meet the state government's then criteria of exemptions for pure Tamil-titled films.
 Udhayanidhi then announced his plans to appeal in court.

 Critical reception

 Malini Mannath of The New Indian Express wrote, "The courtroom drama with its twists and turns, is engaging and well crafted.
 With its solid screenplay and its light-hearted take, Manithan is worth a watch".
-Lata Srinivasan of DNA India wrote, "Manithan works because of the casting and the fact that one lawyer from nowhere decides to fight for justice for the have-nots.
-It’s a feel-good film that has you rooting for the weak and shows you that being a manithan (human) is important".
+Lata Srinivasan of Daily News and Analysis wrote, "Manithan works because of the casting and the fact that one lawyer from nowhere decides to fight for justice for the have-nots.
+It's a feel-good film that has you rooting for the weak and shows you that being a manithan (human) is important".
+She also wrote "Very often a remake can go wrong, but in this case, director Ahmed has adapted the Hindi film to local sensibilities very well.
+Jolly LLB is not your typical commercial masala and adapting it to suit the local audience requires the knack to pull it off.
+Ahmed has added the right amount of humour and lengthened the presence of the heroine to make it more appealing to the Tamil audience".
 M Suganth of The Times of India called Manithan, a legal drama, "a welcome relief in this age of ghosts and guns" and rated it 3.5 out of 5.
-Baradwaj Rangan wrote for The Hindu, "Manithan generally hovers in the hmmm-not-all-that-bad-zone because it’s such a crowd-pleasing script".
+Baradwaj Rangan wrote for The Hindu, "Manithan generally hovers in the hmmm-not-all-that-bad-zone because it's such a crowd-pleasing script".
+Anupama Subramanian of Deccan Chronicle wrote, "Ahmed definitely deserves a pat for giving a clean film with a message and steer clearing away from clichéd kuthu numbers and double meaning dialogues in the name of comedy".